 If you are nearing 65, then you need to figure out if you will need supplementary insurance after enrolling in Medicare.
-Generally, Medigap insurance is a good idea for people enrolled in Medicare A or B. The deductibles and copayments required under Medicare are substantial.
+The team here at Medigap.com has rounded up some tips you can take into consideration before enrolling in Medicare.
+Generally, Medigap insurance is a good idea for people enrolled in Medicare Parts A or B. The deductibles and copayments required under Medicare are substantial.
 Medigap plans help people to bridge these gaps and save money.

 Given that the plan prices for Medigap range from as low as $50 per month, it is simply necessary for most recipients of Medicare benefits to study Medigap rates.
 There are ten policies available in standardized forms in most states.
 Designated by letters of the alphabet, plans under the same letter are identical from state to state.
 Therefore, every plan F is the same no matter where you purchase it.